Garage Door Opener Repair Nearby

 HOW LONG DOES A GARAGE DOOR OPENER LAST?

 With the best conditions, garage door openers, especially from reputable brands like LiftMaster Garage Door Openers, can last 15-20 years.
 If you incorporate a regular garage door maintenance routine, you can even see up to two decades or more of use from your garage door opener.
 However, without regular maintenance and a quality garage door opener, you may only get 8-12 years of use.
 That is why we always recommend choosing the best quality garage door opener to get the longest lifespan from your entire garage door system.
 This delays your need for garage door opener repair, saving you money down the road.
+Contact Grease Monkey Garage Door for garage door opener repair services in Gilbert, Chandler, Scottsdale, and the surrounding areas.

 WHY DOES MY GARAGE DOOR START TO CLOSE AND THEN REVERSE?

-With a problem like your garage door starting to close and then immediately reversing, the most likely issue is with your garage door opener safety sensors.
+With a problem like your garage door starting to close and then immediately reversing, the issue is most likely with your garage door opener safety sensors.
 Installed on the sides of your garage opening, safety sensors are important to prevent any accidents with your children or pets running under the garage door.
 But when they come out of alignment or get dirty, they’ll make your garage door start to close and then reverse.
 Fixing this issue is usually as simple as cleaning and realigning your garage door safety sensors.
 If not, schedule garage door opener repair with Grease Monkey Garage Door to get your problem solved quickly!

 HOW TO MANUALLY OPEN YOUR GARAGE DOOR